 While the maps provide immediate insight into areas of low viral load suppression rates and high rates of community impoverishment, only an intuitive sense of the correlation between suppression and income is possible.
 We therefore calculated the Pearson correlation coefficient between these ZIP Code-level rates for these variables and the associated p values.
 Interestingly, the correlation when data from all NYS are included is not as strong as when only looking at ZIP Codes either within or outside New York City.
 This is understandable, however, in that the cost of living is considerably higher in NYC and, therefore, the same percentage of residents reporting an income under \$25,000 is suggestive of a greater degree of local impoverishment in NYC than outside NYS.
 In all cases, the correlation is statistically significant at the conventional p < 0.05 threshold (and in most cases for p < 0.005).
-Of note, the mean ZIP Code rates here are higher than the overall suppression rate for NYS, implying that lower suppression rates are seen in ZIP Codes with more patients.
+Of note, the mean ZIP Codes with more patients.